-All of the big search engines such as, Google, Bing and Yahoo have what is called “primary search results”.
-This is when web pages, local listings and videos are shown and ranked based on what each of the individual search engines determines to be the most pertinent to the people who are doing the searching.
+All of the big search engines such as, Google, Bing, and Yahoo have what is called “primary search results”.
+This is when web pages, local listings, and videos are shown and ranked based on what each of the individual search engines determines to be the most pertinent to the people who are doing the searching.

-Optimizing a website could involve editing several things such as, the content, HTML coding to improve the relevance to specific keywords and to remove obstacles with the indexing action of the search engines.
+Optimizing a website could involve editing several things such as the content, HTML coding to improve the relevance to specific keywords, and to remove obstacles with the indexing action of the search engines.

 Which Hat Will You Wear?

-SEO procedures are mainly classified in two main categories.
+SEO procedures are mainly classified into two main categories.
 In the first category are methods that the search engines advocate as being an element of good quality design.
 In the second category are methods used that the search engines do not approve of.

-That is, the dishonest and unfair practices of manipulating rankings by stuffing their website with excessive or irrelevant keywords, or schemes of exchanging and/or selling and buying links.
+That is the dishonest and unfair practices of manipulating rankings by stuffing their website with excessive or irrelevant keywords, or schemes of exchanging and/or selling and buying links.

 The methods that search engines recognize as good design and follow the search engines’ rules and are not deceptive is called the “white hat” technique.